joannakl/cs201_s18/syllabus.markdown

 The grade of *Incomplete* is reserved for students who, for legitimate and documented reason, miss the final exam.
 The grade of *Incomplete* **will not be given** to student who started falling behind in class.
 Those students should withdraw from the class or switch to *Pass/Fail* option.

+# Absences (excused and unexcused)
+---

+I generally do not take attendance.

+__The missed quizzes and recitation activities cannot be made up__.
+Four lowest scores on quizzes and recitation will be dropped at the end of the semester.
+This is to account for any excused or unexcused absences.

+The exams can be made up only in case of an excused absence with appropriate documentation.

+If you will miss an exam due to a religious observance, please familiarize yourself with [University Calendar Policy on Religious Holidays](https://goo.gl/e6NHDe) and talk to me well in advance to come up with alternative arrangements.

 # Recitations
 ---